Energy nonequipartition in gas mixtures of inelastic rough hard spheres: The tracer limit: Conclusions

 Three complementary but different routes have been followed.
 On the one hand, previous results derived in Ref.\ \cite{SKG10} from the multitemperature Maxwellian approximation, Eq.\ \eqref{IV.1}, have been particularized to the problem at hand.
 All the quantities of the problem have been analytically determined in terms of the exact solution of an algebraic quartic equation.
 These theoretical results have been gauged via comparison with simulation results obtained independently from two methods: (i) a numerical solution of the Boltzmann and Boltzmann--Lorentz kinetic equations by the DSMC method and (ii) a MD simulation to solve Newton's equations of motion.
 The former measures the accuracy of the Maxwellian approximation, while the latter assess the reliability of the molecular chaos assumption to compute the temperature ratios.

 The results displayed in Figs.\ \ref{fig:A-F}--\ref{fig:I-J} show that, in general, the approximate theory compares well with simulations under conditions of practical interest.
-We have observed that limitations of the molecular chaos ansatz are relevant only for large tracer particles and/or very inelastic gases, as shown in Figs.\ \ref{fig:A-F} and \ref{fig:G-H}(a).
-Even in those cases, the theoretical description agrees qualitatively well with MD simulations.
+We have observed that limitations of the molecular chaos ansatz are noticeable only for large tracer particles and/or very inelastic gases, as shown in Figs.\ \ref{fig:A-F} and \ref{fig:G-H}(a).
+Even in those cases, the theoretical description agrees semi-quantitatively well with MD simulations.

 The present study encourages us to address the more general problem of a binary mixture of inelastic and rough hard spheres.
 In that case, one has to deal with two coupled Boltzmann equations.
 In addition, the parameter space is augmented by three new parameters, namely the relative concentration $n_1/n_2$ and the coefficients of restitution $\alpha_{11}$ and $\beta_{11}$.
 This will imply a much more stringent test for the multitemperature Maxwellian approximations.
 It will also be very interesting to consider, even in the tracer limit, a moderately dense granular fluid and study the impact of velocity correlations on energy nonequipartition.
 We plan to undertake those projects in the future.